Thomas Markle Explains Releasing Letter From Daughter Meghan To Media: ‘I Have To Defend Myself’

 It’s been a whirlwind last couple of weeks for the Duke and Duchess of Sussex, Prince Harry and Meghan Markle.
 They took their first international trip together with new baby Archie, traveling to southern Africa on a state-sponsored trip.
-Before the royal tour was over though, Harry and Meghan made headlines for a completely different reason.
+Before the royal tour was over, Harry and Meghan made headlines for a completely different reason.

 After finding out that excerpts from the private letter that Meghan wrote to her father were leaked by The Mail on Sunday, Harry released a statement stating that his wife was taking the publication to court, as reported by The Inquisitr.

 Now, Meghan’s father, Thomas Markle, is explaining why he gave the publication a copy of his private correspondence with his daughter.